liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/14-theme-builder.markdown

         </target>
     </project>

-The Theme Builder requires the CSS Builder, which is automatically applied by pointing to the Theme Builder JAR.
-Then an Ant target is created (`build-theme`) that configures the parameters necessary to build your theme.
+You should first supply the path to the Theme Builder JAR.
+The above code configures the literal path to the JAR on your local machine.
+As an alternative, you could configure [Ivy](http://ant.apache.org/ivy/) to do this for you behind the scenes.
+Then create an Ant target (e.g., `build-theme`) that configures the required parameters to build your theme.

 For assistance applying the Theme Builder plugin for a Gradle or Maven project, see the